 To further promote the success of its young residents, Portage Ontario is pleased to announce the launch of a bursary program for youth who have attended the Portage Academy and successfully completed the Portage residential drug rehabilitation program, and met certain educational and life skills criteria.
 The bursary can be used towards a recognised post-secondary education or a recognized trades program.

-Three residents have been awarded bursaries as part of this program.
+Two residents have been awarded bursaries as part of this program.

 Portage thanks its donors for their generosity and wishes its young residents all the best in their future endeavours!